God of War Ragnarök

 Positive Points

-• Voice acting and character development receive high marks, contributing significantly to the immersive experience.
+• Voice acting and musical scores have been highlighted as exceptional, contributing to the overall immersive experience.

 • Negative Points